Cumulocity-IoT/c8y-docs/content/change-logs/platform-services/ui-c8y-1020-36-0-cherry-pick-of-all-feature-31-cccab-4-f-43-f.md

 ---
 date: ""
-title: Logging out all users when deleting or modifying a global role
+title: Option to log out all users when deleting or modifying a global role
 product_area: Platform services
 change_type:
   - value: change-QHu1GdukP